-If you deal with frequent breakouts, surely you have tried everything under the sun to get clearer skin.
+Updated 06/13/23.
+If you deal with frequent breakouts, surely you’ve tried everything under the sun to get clearer skin.
 Hopefully, you’re seeing results with your efforts, but if not, you might be making a few common acne mistakes.
 As an esthetician with over 30 years of experience, I’ve seen people make these mistakes all too often.
 Read on to learn all 5 mistakes, plus, how to avoid them!

-There comes a time in life (usually the mid-20s) when breakouts decrease in frequency.
-However, many people continue to use an acne-focused skincare routine.
+There comes a time in life (usually around our mid-20s) when breakouts decrease in frequency.
+However, many people continue to use a breakout-focused skincare routine.
 They carry this routine over from their teen years, thinking that if they stop using that routine, the breakouts will return.
-Sound familiar?

 If a breakout occurs, use a spot treatment.
-You can also regularly use a gentle salicylic acid serum to keep pores clean and reduce the appearance of breakouts.
+You can also regularly use a product with salicylic acid, like the AHA/BHA Blemish Control Cleanser to help keep pores clean and reduce the appearance of breakouts.
 These are both good ways to adapt your skincare routine so it fits what your skin needs NOW rather than what it may have needed a few years ago.

-When a blemish appears, the goal is to get it to go away quickly— agree?
+When a blemish appears, the goal is to get it to go away quickly, right?
 Most people have a variety of zit-zapping spot treatments in their bathrooms.
-They tend to apply these products generously the moment a blemish pops up, hoping to dry it out and eliminate it quickly.
+They tend to apply these products the moment a blemish pops up, hoping to dry it out and eliminate it altogether.
 This is actually a common acne mistake and could be backfiring in a major way, making the blemish last longer.
 Let me explain.

 Blemishes, like pustules or papules, have an infection within the pore which is why they are painful and red.
 The natural process is for the infection (pus from dead white blood cells) to come up and out through the skin’s surface.
 Your skin acts as an excretory system and this is your skin’s natural way of repairing itself.
 When you apply a drying spot treatment the moment a blemish appears, you’re drying out the surface, creating a layer of dead, flaky cells, which stops the infection from coming out.
-This traps it under the skin even longer, making the visible blemish stick around longer as well.
+This traps it under the skin, making the visible blemish stick around longer than it would have otherwise.

-When the infection comes to the surface appearing as a whitehead, you can apply a warm, damp washcloth to it for two minutes to soften the skin and to make the subsequent extraction easier.
-Next, wrap your fingers in tissue and gently squeeze the whitehead twice.
+Instead of reaching for a drying spot treatment the moment a blemish appears, wait until after the infection has come out.
+Here’s what to do.
+When the infection is at the surface and appears as a whitehead, gently press a warm, damp washcloth to it for two minutes.
+This will soften the skin and make the extraction easier.
+Next, wrap your fingers in a tissue and gently squeeze the whitehead twice.
 Only once the whitehead is removed should you dab on a drying spot treatment.
 This way, the spot treatment can permeate the pore lining and quickly dry up any remaining bacteria.
 I recommend using the Night Time Spot Lotion.

 People who experience frequent breakouts are often so focused on dealing with their blemishes that they overlook one important product—sunscreen!
-Those with breakout-prone skin types will generally shy away from sunscreen because traditionally, formulas feel too heavy on their skin.
-In fact, some formulas can actually worsen breakouts.
+Those with breakout-prone skin will generally shy away from sunscreen because traditionally, SPF formulas feel too heavy on their skin.
+And actually, some SPF formulas can worsen breakouts.
 However, if you skip out on sunscreen, you could be making your post-breakout marks linger.

 Post-breakout marks are a big problem for some people.
-While most blemishes will go away anywhere from four to seven days after they appear, the discoloration that’s left behind can linger for as long as one to two months.
+While most blemishes will go away anywhere from four to seven days after they appear, the discoloration that’s left behind can linger for much longer.
 And since pigment cells remain active in the presence of UV light, leaving your skin unprotected could cause those marks to linger even longer.
-Wearing a lightweight sunscreen like Daily Protection SPF 30 will protect the damaged cells and give them time to recover and fade.
+Wearing a lightweight sunscreen like Weightless Protection SPF 30 will protect the damaged cells and give them time to recover and fade.

 Exfoliating the skin is very effective for preventing clogged pores, but exfoliating too harshly or too often will only cause more inflammation and irritation in breakout-prone skin, ultimately damaging the skin’s moisture barrier.
-The moisture barrier is the outermost layer of the skin that helps retain water and provide protection from external aggressors, like bacteria and environmental debris.
+The moisture barrier is the outermost layer of the skin that helps retain water and provides protection from external aggressors, like bacteria and environmental debris.
 Think of it like your skin’s personal bodyguard.
 When the moisture barrier becomes damaged, small, invisible cracks are created in the skin.
 Through these cracks, moisture can easily escape and irritants can easily enter.
 The skin may start to feel tight, dry, and sensitive.
-Essentially, it’s like your skin lost its protective bodyguard.

 Mistake 5: Skipping Out on Moisturizer